jojo786/aws-serverless-event-gw/README.md

 ![architecture](Image-ApplicationComposer.jpg)

 ## How to run it
+- Modify the value of `WebhookSiteURL` in [SAM template](https://github.com/jojo786/aws-serverless-event-gw/blob/main/template.yaml) with your chosen API Destination
 - [Load template into AWS Application Composer](https://docs.aws.amazon.com/application-composer/latest/dg/using-composer-project.html)
 - Use [AWS SAM](https://aws.amazon.com/serverless/sam/) to build and deploy to AWS: